Dutchtronix/Small-C-TRS-80/readme.md

 (https://github.com/Konamiman/M80dotNet) but it won't generate TRS-80 /cmd files.

 Cross compiling will result in many warnings where ints, unsigned ints, chars and pointers are mixed.
-Small-C does not support casts so there is no way to remove the warnings while maintaining a single source code base.
+Small-C does not support casts so there is no easy way to remove the warnings while maintaining a single source code base.